ivandroid/ionic-settings/README.md

     });
     ```

 6. To include your settings into a view simply use the `ion-settings` directive within the `ion-content` element.
 To show the settings as modal add the directive `ion-settings-button` to the navigation bar.
-Pressing this button opens the modal.```html
+Pressing this button opens the modal.

     ```html
     <ion-view>